stolostron/rhacm-docs/_pages/special_considerations.md

 horizontal: false
 ---

-You might encounter some rare and specific writing cirumstances that require a workaround or special considerations.
+You might encounter some rare and specific writing circumstances that require a workaround or special considerations.
 If you are encountering formatting or build issues, read the following topics.

 ## Asterisks

 In AsciiDoc, `*` (asterisk symbol, Unicode `U+002A`) denotes the beginning of bold text or a bullet point.
-Sometimes using a dash (-) for bulleted lists can fix formatting issues that you may have in your PR.
+Sometimes, using a dash (-) for bulleted lists can fix formatting issues that appear in your PR.

 Asterisks can cause formatting issues when used for other purposes, such as for placeholders or as part of a command or code.
 See the following DNS example: